Children around the world

 Austria

-Wearing traditional dresses, this very young courting couple participates in a music festival in the village of Prägraten, Virgen Valley, Tyrol.
-(Photo copyright © by Kaj Halberg)
+Wearing traditional dresses, these children participate in a music festival in the village of Prägraten, Virgen Valley, Tyrol.
+(Photos copyright © by Kaj Halberg)

 Cambodia